Call for Submissions

-The award consists of a citation and honorarium, and the winner is invited to deliver a public address in New York City at a meeting convened by the Institute for the Study of Genocide.
+The award consists of a citation and honorarium, and the winner is invited to deliver a public address in New York City at a meeting convened by the Institute for the Study of Genocide in fall, 2021.

-We are currently accepting nominations for books published in the 2016 calendar year (January 1st-December 31st, 2016).
+We are accepting nominations for books published in the 2019 calendar year (January 1st-December 31st, 2019).